ShadowBlip/aya-neo-fixes/README.md

 ## From the AUR
 - Run ```pikaur -S aya-neo-fixes-git``` as root.
 - Run ```systemctl enable neo-controller``` as root.
+- Run ```systemctl enable phantom-input``` as root.
 - Run ```systemctl start neo-controller``` as root.
+- Run ```systemctl start phantom-input``` as root.

 ## From source
 - Install the python-evdev package.
 - Run ```make install``` as root.

+# Steam Configuration
+After installing the package and enabling the services, Aya Neo NEXT devices require an additional step to fully configure the Home/Guide/Xbox button.

+## Configuring through Big Picture Mode
+It is typically easiest to use the touchscreen or an external keyboard to perform these steps.
+- Open Settings (gear)
+- Select Controller Settings
+- Select the detected controller (Xbox 360 Controller)
+- Select Define Layout
+- Select Guide
+- Press the Aya Space button
+- Select Save

 # Removing